 The challenges to humanity posed by the digital future, the first detailed examination of the unprecedented form of power called "surveillance capitalism, " and the quest by powerful corporations to predict and control our behavior.
 In this masterwork of original thinking and research, Shoshana Zuboff provides startling insights into the phenomenon that she has named surveillance capitalism.

-The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power #ad - Here is the crucible of an unprecedented form of power marked by extreme concentrations of knowledge and free from democratic oversight.
+Here is the crucible of an unprecedented form of power marked by extreme concentrations of knowledge and free from democratic oversight.
 Vast wealth and power are accumulated in ominous new "behavioral futures markets, " where predictions about our behavior are bought and sold, and the production of goods and services is subordinated to a new "means of behavioral modification.

 The threat has shifted from a totalitarian Big Brother state to a ubiquitous digital architecture: a "Big Other" operating in the interests of surveillance capital.